 It is advised to name the events as Object + Action to avoid confusion.
 For example, Product Added or Order Completed is much unambiguous than Product or Order.

 In the case of in-app purchases, it is best to have an alternate way to validate the payment through purchase tokens.
 Failing to do so may lead to compromised accuracy.

-We, at RudderStack, offer you a unified platform for all your event data collection and routing needs, with a special focus on data privacy.
-With our completely open source data plane, you also get the freedom to customize and transform your event data to suit the destination analytics platform's requirements.
+At RudderStack, we offer a unified platform for all your event data collection and routing needs, with a special focus on data privacy.
+Our open source data plane gives you the freedom to customize and transform your event data to suit the destination analytics platform's requirements.
 As many destinations charge on a per-event call basis, this can help you save a ton of money!

 Sign up for free and start sending data

 Test out our event stream, ELT, and reverse-ETL pipelines.
 Use our HTTP source to send data in less than 5 minutes, or install one of our 12 SDKs in your website or app.
 Get started.